 I started this website for several reasons, including my love for writing and toxicology.
 I also wanted to address some misconceptions on toxicological issues that circulate on social media and outside.
-There is a lot of fear and anxiety over chemicals without consideration of risks, and this can lead to people making wrong decisions (for example, avoiding certain fruits to reduce pesticide exposure).
-Also, by understanding the risks of different chemicals, we can effectively focus our energies on chemicals that pose high risks.
-And finally, as public participation and input has positively shaped our laws and decision-making processes, I believe it is vital to share toxicology-related information so that people continue to be engaged and informed.
+There is a lot of fear and anxiety over chemicals without consideration of risks, and this can lead to people making bad decisions (for example, avoiding certain fruits to reduce pesticide exposure).
+By understanding the risks of different chemicals, we can effectively focus our energies on chemicals that pose high risks.
+And as public participation and input have positively shaped our laws and decision-making processes, I believe it is vital to share toxicology-related information so that people continue to be engaged and informed.

 So if you want to learn more about environmental toxicology, risks, and the science behind decision-making, this section is for you.
 I will keep my posts short and simple.
 And if you have any questions or comments, please feel free to contact me.